-“We had to go from being a bunch of big, bulky guys that are built to sprint, and change our energy systems to be more efficient for a longer-term push,” explains John Mark Seelig, team captain and owner of GOAT Training, an Edwards workout space he owns with his wife, Laura.
+“We had to go from being a bunch of big, bulky guys that are built to sprint, and change our energy systems to be more efficient for a longer-term push,” explains John Mark Seelig, team captain and owner of GOAT Training, an Edwards workout space he owns with his wife, Laura (along with a new down-valley annex of the club that opened recently at Eagle Climbing + Fitness).
 The Seeligs’ no-frills gym, quartered in a commercial park warehouse stocked with kettle bells, barbells, heavy bags, rowing machines, and a whiteboard for communicating the day’s workout routine (and mantra, e.g., “The Gym Is Not A Sport!”), caters to a diverse clientele that includes professional mountain athletes, mountain rescue volunteers, raft guides, and weekend warriors who have one goal in common: a desire to push themselves to their mental and physical limits.
 Workouts are intricately planned to focus first and foremost on form and function; anything from heavy sets of deadlifts with longer rest periods, to sprints on the rowing ergometers followed by kettle bell swings are common, with the Seeligs watching and correcting every movement for optimal body mechanics required to improve performance in everything from skinning up Arrowhead to crushing the steeps on a mountain bike, to rowing the length of the Grand Canyon.

 This time last year, to prepare for the Colorado River record attempt, Seelig’s task was to turn his paddlers into oarsmen—using oars instead of paddles would deliver a mechanical advantage crucial for achieving a record-breaking pace—which meant adding endurance workouts to the team’s usual Sunday evening strength and power regimens.
 As weeks turned to months, the grueling sessions (imagine 16 hours on a rowing ergometer) developed into an almost-religious weekly ritual.
 “Sundays are like church,” is how team member Kurt Kincel puts it.